Marroh/Marroh/README.md

-- 👋 Hi, I’m @Marroh, a graduate student in CASIA.
+- 👋 Hi, I’m @Marroh, a graduate student in Chinese Academic of Science Intitute of Automation(CASIA).
 - 👀 I’m interested in RL and CV.
-- 🌱 I’m currently working on MARL.
+- 🌱 And doing research on MARL.
-- 📫 You can reach me at hao.ma.work@qq.com
+- 📫 If you have any questions about my repository or are willing to cooperate with me, please reach me at hao.ma.work@qq.com

 <!---
 Marroh/Marroh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.